-Under the New York State Dignity for All Students Act, all scholars in New York public schools are provided with an environment free of discrimination and harassment.
-The New York State Dignity for All Students Act also promotes civility and creates a safe nurturing environment and provides a response to scholars who are harassed and bullied at school.
-The New York State Dignity for All Students Act was signed into law September 13, 2010 and has been effective since July 1, 2012.
+Under DASA, all scholars in New York public schools are provided with an environment free of discrimination and harassment.
+The NYS Dignity for All Students Act also promotes civility and creates a safe nurturing environment and provides a response to scholars who are harassed and bullied at school.
+The NYS Dignity for All Students Act was signed into law September 13, 2010 and has been effective since July 1, 2012.